State formation: Pre-modern state formation

 Pre-modern state formation occurred in China during the and after the Warring States period (475-221 BCE).
 State formation occurred in Japan and Korea during the period 400-800 CE.
 The key institutional innovation of East Asian state formation was the world's first civil services.

-Early state formation in Europe happened in the late 9th century to the early 11th century, as stable kingdoms formed in Germany, France, England, and Scotland; three stable, large kingdoms formed in Scandinavia (Denmark, Norway and Sweden), as well as three in East Central Europe (Poland, Bohemia and Hungary).
+Early state formation in Europe happened in the late 9th century to the early 11th century, as stable kingdoms formed in Germany, France and Britain; three stable, large kingdoms formed in Scandinavia (Denmark, Norway and Sweden), as well as three in East Central Europe (Poland, Bohemia and Hungary).
 Historian R.I.
 Moore argues that 970–1215 was the crucial period in European state formation.

 Historian Sverre Bagge argues that "in its main features, the European state system seems to have been formed between the division of the Carolingian Empire and around 1200.
-At the latter date, there were fifteen kingdoms in Europe: England, Scotland, France, Castile, Aragon, Portugal, Navarra, Sicily, Germany, Poland, Bohemia, Hungary, Denmark, Norway and Sweden."
+At the latter date, there were fifteen kingdoms in Europe: Britain France, Castile, Aragon, Portugal, Navarra, Sicily, Germany, Poland, Bohemia, Hungary, Denmark, Norway and Sweden."
 Of these 15 kingdoms, seven were still in existence by 1648.
 Of those that disappeared, it was usually due to marriage alliances and hereditary succession.

 Some scholars such as Charles Tilly and Otto Hintze primarily characterize European state formation as an early modern 16th to 18th century phenomenon, emphasizing the establishment of state sovereignty in international relations.
 Some date state formation later to the early 19th century, pointing to the establishment of a monopoly on violence within a demarcated territory.